Mo Farah: 2017: Tenth world title and track retirement

-Since 2018: full-time marathon runner
+Since 2018: Full-time marathon runner

 In March 2018, in preparation for the London Marathon, Farah won the inaugural London Big Half Marathon, his first race in six months.
 On 22 April 2018, Farah came third in the London Marathon in a time of 2:06:22, comfortably beating the British record of 2:07:13 set by Steve Jones in 1985.
 On 9 September 2018 Farah won the Great North Run for a record-extending fifth consecutive time.
 At the Chicago Marathon Farah claimed his inaugural gold medal in the marathon distance and in the process set a new European record of 2 hours 5 minutes and 11 seconds, an improvement by 37 seconds.

-2019: planning a track return
+2019: Planning a track return

 In February 2019, Farah announced he planned to run again in the London Big Half Marathon in March 2019.
 In an interview, he also stated that he is considering competing in the Tokyo Olympics in 2020, which, if confirmed, would mark his fourth Olympic games.
-As well as stating that this would depend on whether his wife and kids "let him", he reflected on his track retirement, saying:"I was honest and said I was done with the track but part of me missed it.
-I feel like I can still win medals and do as well as I have over the years."He has also confirmed that he may run in the 10,000 metres at the World Championships in Doha in late 2019, although this would depend on the result of the 2019 Big Half Marathon.
+As well as stating that this would depend on whether his wife and kids "let him", he reflected on his track retirement, saying:

+"I was honest and said I was done with the track but part of me missed it.
+I feel like I can still win medals and do as well as I have over the years."

+He has also confirmed that he may run in the 10,000 metres at the World Championships in Doha in late 2019, although this would depend on the result of the 2019 Big Half Marathon.
 This possibility was later confirmed by Neil Black, performance director of British Athletics, who has said that Farah had received financial backing from the National Lottery in anticipation for both his participation in the Championships, as well as for the Tokyo Olympics.

 On 10 March 2019, Farah won his second London Big Half Marathon, and again hinted at running the 10,000m at the World Championships in October 2019.
 In April, Farah finished in fifth place in the 2019 London Marathon in 2:05:39.

 On 8 September 2019, Farah won the 2019 Great North Run for a record sixth consecutive time in a new Personal best of 59:07.

 On 29 November 2019, Farah announced via his YouTube channel, his plan to return to the track to defend his 10,000 m Olympic title at the Tokyo 2020 Olympic games.
 Farah stated he would put his marathon career on hold while he returned to track oriented training.

 2020

+In August 2020, Farah won the inaugural Antrim Coast Half Marathon, with a time of 1 hr 00 min 27 sec.

 On 4 September 2020, Farah set the men's all-time record for the one hour run at the 2020 Diamond League meeting in Brussels, Belgium, covering 21,330 metres (13.25 miles), breaking Haile Gebrselassie's record of 21,285 metres set at Ostrava, Czech Republic on 27 June 2007.